marek/gittrees/README.md

 gittrees is a git template that allows you to provide subtree meta data with your repository.
-Define your subtrees in .gittrees and the hooks provided with the template will configure your remotes and subtrees on a clone or checkout.
+Define your subtrees in .gittrees and the hooks provided with the template will configure your remotes on a clone or checkout.